Page Contents

 Probably the most famous and popular UK sportive, which is spoken about in the same esteem as the legendary Marmotte Cyclosportive in France.

 Gaining entry to this event is probably harder than the sportive itself.
-The ballot for the 2023 event has already closed, but keep a lookout in case any places open up.
+The ballot for the 2026 event opened on 01 December 2025 and remained open for 11 days.
+The ballot places were announced on 15 December 2025.

 Conclusion